PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter7/VNET/AWS/README.md

 ---

->**Note**: This chapter includes example files located on the directory path ~Allfiles/Chapter7/ .
+>**Note**: This chapter includes example files located in the directory path ~Allfiles/Chapter7/ .
 Visitors can clone the GitHub repository or download the directory files to a local machine.

 ## Objectives